wlandau/workers/specification/1-data-structures.md

 ## Worker

 A worker is a unit of execution that runs one or more jobs.
 It could be an process forked by `mclapply()` or `callr::r_bg()`, a [`future`](https://github.com/HenrikBengtsson/future), or some other process or thread.
+Workers may be persistent or transient.

+#### Persistent workers

+A persistent worker runs until there are no jobs left.
+For `workers`, we will assume each worker has access to the local file system.
+We will deploy persistent workers with a user-specified `lapply`-like function such as `mclapply` or `future_lapply`.

+#### Transient workers

+A transient worker runs one or more jobs.
+The purpose of transient workers is to provide an option that

+1. Avoids timeouts for long-running jobs on HPC systems, and
-Workers may be persistent or semi-transient, and semi-transient workers may not have access to the local file system.
+2. Does not require workers to be able to access the user's local file system.

+Transient workers will be lanuched using `future`.

 ## Master